Nimesha-Hansani/Lung_cacer_stage_detection/README.md

 After testing through above for feature extraction models,highest accuracy recorded from CNN.

-Under the implementation folder your can find our the complete implementation.
+Under the implementation folder your can find out the complete implementation.